 Consider a braking scenario for self-driving cars.
-Figure 1 shows two cars traveling in the same direction.
+Fig. 1 shows two cars traveling in the same direction.
 The follower car is equipped with adaptive cruise control.
 The leading car is about to stop, and the follower needs to make a decision: at what point and how hard to actuate the brakes.
 The decision to brake is based on a number of sensors that estimate velocity and position relative to the leading car.
-This decision is critical: most mistakes can endanger lives.
+Such a decision is critical since any mistake can endanger lives.

-The autonomous car systems in Figure 1 use velocity and distance sensors for braking.
-Two distance sensors each use a different technology to measure distance: a lidar for laser ranging and a car-to-car (C2C) communication network 2 to exchange position information.
+The autonomous car systems in Fig. 1 use velocity and distance sensors for braking.
+There are two distance sensors, and each uses a different technology to measure distance: a lidar for laser ranging and a car-to-car (C2C) communication network 1 to exchange position information.
 Further, the lidar is internal to the car, and the network be accessed from the outside.
 There are two velocity sensors, and each uses a different technology to measure velocity: a GPS and a traditional magnetic speedometer.
-The speedometer is inside the car, and the GPS is outside.
-Table 1 shows the sensed variable, technology, and placement for the distance and velocity sensors in self-driving cars.
+Similar to distance sensors, the speedometer is inside the car, and the GPS is outside.
+Table 1 shows the sensed variable, technology, and placement for the distance and velocity sensors used in selfdriving cars.